SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_columns.rst

      - Text
      - xint
    * - ``type_name``
-     - Displays the name of the type.
+     - Displays the data type of the column.
      - Text
      - INT
    * - ``column_size``
-     - Displays the size of the column.
+     - Displays the size of the column in bytes.
      - Integer
      - 4
    * - ``has_default``